 Presently, a prison van pulls into the court complex as guards hurry around forming a ring.
 It’s not Sobhraj, but Mike, alias Jagjit Singh, an Indian hitman, who had posed as Sobhraj’s visitor and shot at another inmate Yunus Ansari inside the high-security prison in April last year.
 Ansari, who sustained bullet injury on the shoulder, is the son of former Nepal minister Salim Ansari and was arrested in January 2010 with fake Indian notes with face value of Rs 2.5 million and almost 4 kg of heroin, reportedly delivered by Pakistani courier Mohammad Sajjid.

 Sobhraj is one of the co-accused in the case against Mike going on at the district court because Mike was his regular visitor and on the day of the shooting, too, Mike had come to visit him at the same time that Ansari was meeting his guests.

 As we wait at the court for Sobhraj, Mike leaves after signing his attendance since the hearing is adjourned because the prosecution witnesses are absent.
 My hopes for a longish interview with Sobhraj, which may have been possible if the hearing took place, are dashed.
 Now the only option is to talk to him in the short time while he is brought to the court to sign on the papers.

 “He will be wearing the white, full-sleeve Versace vest and Pepe London blue denims that I gifted him recently,” Nihita makes a guess.

-“Just out of college and yet to be employed, aren’t all these a little too expensive for you,” I ask.
+“You are just out of college and are yet to be employed, aren’t all these a little too expensive for you,” I ask.